-Indeed, before the mass culture of photography and portraiture, people were not solely remembered for their beauty or looks, but on what they produced, what they did, who they were and what they left behind.
+Indeed, before the mass culture of photography and portraiture, people were rarely solely remembered for their beauty or looks, but for what they produced, what they did, who they were and what they left behind.
 And this philosophy is found in Islam, too.

 But I digress.